RosettaCommons/documentation/SheetConstraintGenerator.md

-This ConstraintGenerator currently only works with canonical amino acids.
+This ConstraintGenerator currently only works residue types containing C, O, N, CA, and CB atoms.

 ```